BillyDM/awesome-audio-dsp/ALGORITHMS_AND_TECHNICAL_PAPERS.md

 - [`Cytomic Technical Papers`] - Excellent real-world useable filters and explanations by Cytomic.
 Use these as a better alternative to Biquad filters that behave much better while being modulated.
 - [`DAFx`] - An archive of scientific papers and presentations given during an annual DSP research conference.
+- [`ADC Videos`] - This YouTube channel hosts a bunch of talks and lectures given during the annual [`Audio Developer's Conference`].
+  - This one on [`high quality wavetable oscillators`] by the creator of the Vital synth is particularly good one for those interested in wavetable synthesis.
 - [`deip.pdf`] - High quality resampling and oversampling.
 - [`Signalsmith Audio Blog`] - An amazing and very useful collection of articles by Signalsmith Audio.
 The [`Let's Write A Reverb`] article is particularly excellent.
 - [`Freeverb3 - DSP References`] - A huge list of technical DSP resources focused mainly on reverb design.